 The BMP-1 is a Soviet amphibious tracked infantry fighting vehicle.
-This ex-Iraqi model was on display at Duxford.
+This one was on display in the Cold War Exhibition at RAF Cosford.

 As well as the Brown Water Navy announcement in Battlefront’s Flames of War State of the Union, they announced a new period based on the Cold War.